I am a bit worried about placing my aircraft in someone else’s name.

 you are fully protected.

-The F.A.A. specifically tells people that they do not issue certificates of title and that registration is not proof of ownership.
+The FAA specifically tells people that they do not issue certificates of title and that registration is not proof of ownership.
 Indeed, on the front of the registration certificate directly to the left of the name of the person or corporation that an aircraft is register to are the printed words: "Issued to" and to the right of the name it is printed: "This Certificate is issued for registration purposes only and is not a certificate of title".
 On the back of your registration card the very first statement printed on it is: "Effect of Registrations.
 Title 49 U. S. C. [United States Code] 44103(c)(2) provides: 'A certificate of registration issued under this section is not evidence of ownership of aircraft...'"
 Further we will register your aircraft to International Air Services Inc., Trustee.
-The FAA will only issue a registration to a corporation with the word: "Trustee" if an F.A.A. approved Trust if filled with the FAA.
+The FAA will only issue a registration to a corporation with the word: "Trustee" if an FAA approved Trust is filled with the FAA.
 The Trust must state who is the beneficial owner, i.e. Trustor.
-Therefore your name or your foreign corporation's name will be filed with the F.A.A. and that will show that you are the owner of your aircraft.
+We submit a statement that the FAA places in your aircraft file that we are not acting as owner of your aircraft.
+Therefore your name or your foreign corporation's name will be filed with the FAA and that will show that you are the owner of your aircraft.

 Under United States law, it has been held that the person or company that pays for an aircraft is the owner.
-The F.A.A. is well practiced in allowing non-U.S.A. owners to place their aircraft in a U.S.A.
+The FAA is well practiced in allowing non-U.S.A. owners to place their aircraft in a U.S.A.
 Trustee's corporate name with no financial risk or jeopardy to the non-U.S.A. owner.
-This system was originally designed so that foreign banks could purchase new Boeing jet liners at no risk to their investment but the law is the same for everyone whether a Cessna 150 or a Boeing 747 owner.
+The only legally way for a non-American to own a FAA register aircraft is through a FAA approved Trust.

 For this reason, most buyers of FAA registered aircraft employ the services of a title search company to search the FAA aircraft files in order to determine the legal owner of an aircraft.
 We can have this service performed for you.
 We can research any liens, mortgages, the number of registered owners, 337s, accidents and damage repair, as this is all required to be in the aircraft file.